Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides explicit guidance on when to use this tool vs alternatives: 'Does NOT return per-check details or fix code — use audit_site for full breakdown, fix_site for generated fixes, compare_sites to benchmark against a competitor.'
-This clearly states when not to use and what to use instead.
+Description explicitly says 'Does NOT return per-check details or fix code — use audit_site for full breakdown, fix_site for generated fixes, compare_sites to benchmark against a competitor.'
+This provides clear when-to-use and when-not-to-use guidance with named alternatives.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.